Backyard gyms are one of the most economical and most productive forms of exercising.

 However, they pose their own sets of problems and issues that indoor gyms don't have.
-Because of that, some pieces shouldn't be left out in the open.
+Because of that, some pieces shouldn't be left out in an open outdoor gym.

 Treadmills and rowers, elliptical machines, and anything with a battery, electrical connection, or drive belt should remain indoors.

-The best case scenario is that they slowly degrade over time, but even then, the more expensive parts of your gym will need replacement sooner than scheduled.
+The best case scenario is that they slowly degrade over time, but even then, the more expensive parts of your outdoor gym will need replacement sooner than scheduled.

 Weight machines using pulleys and cables require friction-free operation and can pose major injury issues if exposed to the elements.

 When you are trying to use good form and the proper weights, anything that prevents this is a danger to the equipment and, more importantly, to you.

 Yoga & Workout Mats

-With the exception of floor tiles and mats that your equipment stands on, yoga and workout mats designed for you should also be used inside only.
+With the exception of floor tiles and mats that your equipment stands on, yoga mats designed for you should also be used inside only.
 Water and dirt may not seem like a big threat to a yoga mat.